Hey Kids (Start Here)

 “Do you know?”
 Rush repeated his question.

-Volker angled the A-corder toward Telford, pointing with one finger toward the flashing naquadah emission spectrum.
+Volker angled the A-corder toward Telford, pointing with one finger at the flashing naquadah emission spectrum.

 Telford looked at him, his eyes questioning.

-“We’ll give you passage off this planet,” Rush said, “if you tell me.”
+“We’ll give you passage off this planet,” Rush continued, “if you tell me.”

 “Naquadah,” Volker mouthed at Telford, “in his blood.”

-Telford froze.
-His eyes, locked on Volker, went from startled to neutral in the span of a heartbeat.
-His gaze flicked to Rush.
+Telford’s expression went from startled to bone-cold in the span of a heartbeat.
+His gaze flicked to Rush, then back to Volker.

 “Give me passage first,” Cowan said, “then I’ll tell you.”